abdoxfox/HTTP-CUSTOM-HEADERS-VPN/README.md

  # if are using ssl (sni bughost )

-* setup your sni bughost and ssh details in settings.ini file and run the following command :
+* setup your sni bughost and ssh details in settings.ini file and run the following commands :

 [+] - cd http-ssl-ssh-injector